 This course sets the foundation for students looking to pursue biomedical careers and complements existing programs in nursing and health sciences.
 In this introductory course, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person's life.
 The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems.

 • Human Body Systems

-Project Lead the Way course - dual credit may be earned.
 Part of the South Pointe High School STEAM Biomedical Pathway.

 PREREQUISITE: Principles of Biomedical Science.